 - New Inspection to add a new inspection.

 - Edit to modify the asset properties.
-Coordinates, asset name and description can be changed.
+Location, asset name and description can be changed.
 The asset type cannot be changed after the asset has been created.

 - Delete to remove the asset and its inspections from the user's account.